andrepatta/etn-desktop-wallet-guide/electroneum-GUI-guide.md

 (8) **Stagenet:** *Advanced:* Select this from the dropdown list if you
     would like to use a network for staging instead of the main network.
-    Stagenet mimics the features of Mainnet and is designed to let end users test Monero without the risk of losing funds.\
+    Stagenet mimics the features of Mainnet and is designed to let end users test Electroneum without the risk of losing funds.\
 (9) **Number of KDF rounds:** *Advanced:* Adjust the number of Key
     Derivation Function rounds in order to enhance the overall security of the generated keys.
 Any random large number will increase